 Study results while preliminary, are compelling As this study was the first of its kind to examine BP levels and endometriosis, additional research is needed before specific guidelines about exposure level and human safety in general can be determined.

 It should be stressed the take-away message of this study is not complete abandonment of sunscreen use, particularly in light of an earlier study which indicated some women with endometriosis have a highly photo-sensitive phenotype, and therefore are more vulnerable to the sun's burning rays than the population at large.

 Women concerned about endometriosis and over-all health may benefit from using less toxic sunscreen alternatives.
 A fairly comprehensive list of natural, organic sunscreens can be found here.
-While the Kannan study did not reference BP's effects on other medical diagnoses or on male reproductive health, men as well as children of both sexes would probably benefit from using less toxic forms of sunscreen as well.
+While the Kannan study did not reference BP's effects on other medical diagnoses or on male reproductive health, men as well as children would probably benefit from using less toxic forms of sunscreen as well.